joshmaglione/hypigu/README.md

 ## Installation & Setup

-The simplest way to install HypIgu in Sage is by running (SOON!)
+The simplest way to install HypIgu in Sage is by running

 ```bash
 $ sage -pip install hypigu